beast-dev/doc/tutorials/model_selection_2/model_selection_2.md

 The other XML blocks remain identical compared to the first genealogical working distribution approach.

-### Speciation models
+### Speciation models {#speciation}

-#### XML Specification
+### BEAUti

 While we don't discuss it in our paper (Baele et al., 2016, Syst.
 Biol.), a similar procedure can be used to estimate the model fit of speciation models, such as the Yule pure birth model.
+BEAUti now supports a 'Matching speciation model' for a Yule pure birth process prior.
+The procedure for selecting such a tree working prior in BEAUti is the same [as for coalescent models](#coalescent).
+Users have to be aware that when a Yule pure birth model has been selected for their analysis, only the 'Matching speciation model' is valid when performing GSS.

+#### XML Specification

-The XML specification is very similar to that discussed above for coalescent models.
+The XML specification for using GSS with such a speciation model is very similar to that discussed above for coalescent models.
 For example, for a Yule pure birth model, the birth rate will be estimated and written to file during the initial MCMC estimation.

-**Note:** currently BEAUti doesn't yet support the construction of a tree working prior for speciation models, but will do so in a future release.

 The working distribution constructs can then be a 'matching speciation model', which involves constructing the same speciation model as for the MCMC analysis, but setting its parameters using estimates from the posterior, i.e. from the file containing the parameter estimates (yule.process.log in our example here).
 The matching speciation model is constructed using the following XML block, which needs to be placed below the mcmc-block: